 Is a Private Driver in Napa Valley Worth It?

-Ready to sip without stress?
-Book your private driver here and start planning the perfect day in Napa Valley!
+✅ Ready to sip without stress?
+Book your private driver with Napa Native here & start planning the perfect day in Napa Valley!

 Why Napa Valley Transportation Is Confusing (And What I Learned the Hard Way)

-My first trip to Napa taught me the hard way that winery hopping isn’t as easy as it sounds.
-We booked tastings at opposite ends of the valley and spent most of our day stuck in the car or stressing about timing.
+My first trip to Napa Valley taught me the hard way that planning a day of wine tastings isn’t as easy as it sounds.
+Wineries are more spread out than I thought, and we booked tastings at opposite ends of the valley and spent most of our day stuck in the car or stressing about timing.

 At one point, we were rushing through our tasting so we had enough time to drive and make it to the next winery reservation.
 It was a stressful mess.